Are WASP-107-like Systems Consistent with High-eccentricity Migration?: Population Study

 WASP-107 b most likely did not start with a semi-major axis beyond 0.5 AU.
 This is not only due to the quickly declining relative formation rate (Fig.~\ref{fig:formation_rate}), but also because a larger initial orbit for planet b would lead to orbit crossing between planet b and planet c in our simulations.
 During the LK oscillation, the inner orbit will reach an eccentricity $e\simeq 1$, and the inner planet's apocenter will be at $\simeq 2 a_{\rm init}$.
 Meanwhile, the outer orbit has an eccentricity $0.28$ today.
 Its value needs to be greatly initially because during the LK oscillation as the outer orbit tends to extract angular momentum from the inner one.
 An initial inner semi-major exceeding 0.5 AU will therefore cause the inner apocenter to be comparable or greater than the outer pericenter.

 The location of the snowline for a 0.6-$M_\odot$ K-star is uncertain and most likely time-dependent, but probably near or above 1AU; see fig. 1 of \citet{Kennedy:08}, and also \citep{Ida_Lin}.
 This suggests that before the onset of high-e migration, WASP-107 b might have formed or migrated within the snowline. \citet{Welbanks:24} reported an atmospheric metallicity that is 10-18 $\times$ solar, and a carbon-to-oxygen ratio C/O = 0.33$^{+0.06}_{-0.05}$. \citet{Sing} reported even higher planetary atmospheric metallicity of 43$\pm$8 times solar.
 The high metallicity is consistent with a low-mass progenitor for WASP-107 b when considering the mass-metallicity correlation of solar-system planets and exoplanets \citep{Welbanks}.
 The low C/O ratio is also consistent with forming WASP-107 b within the water snowline \citep{Oberg} as our simulations suggest.
+More sophisticated models that consider the locking of O into silicates also generally agree that planets which formed within the snowline should have a low C/O ratio \citep[see e.g.][]{Chachan}